Credit Score Needed for Mortgage on Home Loans

 Importance of Rental Verification

 Homebuyers with credit scores of under 620 FICO may need verification of rent.
-Rent can only be verified if the renter can provide 12 months of canceled checks.
+Rent can only be verified if the renter can provide 12 months of canceled checks to the landlord.
 Or if the renter can provide 12 months’ bank statements.
 It needs to be proven that the monthly rental payments are transferred from the borrower’s bank account to the landlord’s bank account.
 There cannot be any late rental payments in the past 12 months.

 If a renter is renting from a registered, licensed property management company, then the property management company property manager signs a verification of rent form, or VOR, which can be used in lieu of canceled checks and 12 months’ bank statements.